awray3/music_clf/README.md

 Note: `ffmpeg` is a tool for working with audio data that is used by the python package `librosa`, which will be used for audio processing.
 This will allow us to work with `.mp3` files, `.wav` files, and more within python.

+## Preprocessing

+There are two preprocessing steps.
+The script `metadata_preprocess.py` processes the metadata files given from the FMA dataset, and `mp3_to_melspec.py` converts the mp3 files into melspectrograms saved as numpy files (`.npz`).

+	python metadata_preprocess.py
+	python mp3_to_melspec.py

 # Roadmap